alexenriquezc/XamForms.FontAwesomeIcon/README.md

     </StackLayout>
 </ContentPage>
 ```
-**If you want use more font aweome icons you should enter the unicode like this and specify the fontType, you can use Solid and brand type but Regular type has a weird behavior**
+**If you want use more font aweome icons you should enter the unicode like this and specify the fontType, you can use Solid and brand type but Regular type has a weird behavior.**